fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 Bad news for those with the really bad BE14 cards, currently while you have mld configured in your wireless config, no patch will fix this issue, until the deeper bug in the Wi-Fi 7 driver's is fixed first.

-Good news is if you happey with no mld then this patch works perfectly, and once the current bug with the Wi-Fi 7 mld driver is fixed it will work perfectly for mld as well.
+Good news is if your happey with no mld then this patch works perfectly, and once the current bug with the Wi-Fi 7 mld driver is fixed it will work perfectly for mld as well.